Risks, Benefits of Dog-Friendly Offices

 Animal magnetism is believed to reduce stress in the workplace and hang on to staff.
 Are there certain operational changes needed in order to accommodate pets in an office building?

-If we’re talking about a working place that does not accept dogs, what are a landlord’s obligations when it comes to tenants bringing service dogs to work?
+If we’re talking about a workplace that does not accept dogs, what are a landlord’s obligations when it comes to tenants bringing service dogs to work?

-Hvolka: Under the Americans with Disabilities Act (ADA), even landlords with a “no pets” policy are typically obligated to allow service dogs in their buildings.
+Under the Americans with Disabilities Act (ADA), even landlords with a “no pets” policy are typically obligated to allow service dogs in their buildings.
 The ADA does not require that service dogs wear a vest, ID tag or other specific identification.
 If property management spots a dog in the building, it may not be readily apparent that the dog is a service animal.
-In this instance, the ADA allows the property manager or the landlord to ask only two specific questions: is the dog a service animal required because of a disability and what work/task has the dog been trained to perform.
+In this instance, the ADA allows the property manager or the landlord to ask only two specific questions: “Is the dog a service animal required because of a disability,” and “What work/task has the dog been trained to perform?”